-There’s something they didn’t tell you before you started training.
-That is, just how much gear you’ll need to carry around when you train BJJ or MMA.
+There’s one thing they didn’t tell you before you started training – just how much gear you need to carry around when you train BJJ or MMA.

-Gi, No-Gi gear, MMA shorts, gloves & shin guards, hand wraps, water bottle, towel, change of clothes… as it happens, the hardest thing about training BJJ or MMA is finding a bag to carry all of your stuff!
+Gi, No-Gi gear, shorts, gloves & shin guards, hand wraps, water bottle, towel, change of clothes… you could say the hardest thing about training BJJ or MMA is finding a bag to carry all your stuff!

 It’s far too much to carry in a regular backpack.
-If you don’t invest in a quality gear bag for your training, you’re going to end up leaving vital pieces of equipment at home, or even worse, choosing not to go and train because of the hassle it causes.
+If you don’t invest in a quality BJJ bag, you’re going to end up leaving vital pieces of equipment at home, or even worse, choosing not to go and train because of the hassle.

 If you’ve only just started to train, you can get away with a regular backpack and just a pair of shorts, rashguard, towel and water bottle.
 But if you want to get serious, you’ll need a serious bag.

-What to Look For in a Gear Bag
+What to Look For in a BJJ Bag

-There are a few important characteristics that separate an okay gym bag from a great gym bag.
-Keep these in mind when shopping for your next bag (or follow our recommendations!)
+There are a few important characteristics that separate a decent Jiu Jitsu bag from a great one.
+Keep these in mind when shopping for your next bag (or skip ahead to our recommendations!)

 Size & capacity

-The actual size you need depends on what kind of training you’re doing.
-For example, if you only do No-Gi, you don’t need a whole lot of size.
+The size you need depends on what kind of training you’re doing.
+For example, if you only do No-Gi, size is not so much of a priority.
 Your Gi, however, takes up a lot of space.
 Add boxing gloves, shin guards to the mix if you train Muay Thay and/or MMA.
 Now you need a bag that can carry a lot.

 Getting a bag that’s big enough means you won’t have to make any sacrifices when buying gear, in order to get gloves or other gear small enough to fit in your bag.

 Personally, since I usually train in a bigger commercial gym, there’s not a lot of room around the mats for my bag and gear.
 I keep my main gear bag in the lockers and bring along a drawstring “sackpack” like this to the mats with my water bottle, towel, etc.

-A big plus is if your backpack has separate compartments, in order to keep all your gear organized.
+A big plus is if your backpack has separate compartments, to keep all your gear organized.

 With a regular bag, you have one big compartment and everything is lumped together.
 But when you’re training, you’re going to have all kinds of sweaty things, flip flops that you used to walk to the bathroom, a water bottle, and more.

-You ideally want to separate all these things, or else sweat and bacteria from your used gear is going to mesh with everything, and you’re going to have a bad time.
+Ideally you want to separate all these things, or else sweat and bacteria from your used gear will mesh with everything, and you’re going to have a bad time.
 Especially if you have a gap between classes (say, a morning class and an evening class).

-Small compartments for all your bits and pieces (mouthpiece, finger tape, joint braces, etc) is also essential, since these things always get lost under everything by the end of practice.
+Small compartments for all your bits and pieces (mouthpiece, finger tape, joint braces, etc) is another big plus, since these things tend to get lost under everything by the end of practice.

 You’ve also got to take into account water protection, both internal and external.
 You want to be able to take a little punishment if the weather turns on your way to training, and you also need to consider that there will be moisture inside the bag from your sweaty Gi and rashguard.

 Stock backpacks will degrade pretty quickly from prolonged moisture.
-MMA and BJJ gear bags are designed so they don’t pick up so much water, and the best bags have built-in airflow so bacteria won’t cultivate so easily in moist conditions.
+MMA and BJJ backpacks are designed so they don’t pick up so much water, and the best bags have built-in airflow so bacteria won’t cultivate so easily in moist conditions.

 A lot of us are out the whole day, spending the day at work or school and going to training right after.
 This often means you’ve got to lug your gear around everywhere you go.

-That’s why you need a backpack that’s comfortable.
-A poorly-designed gear bag is going to make you exhausted, physically and mentally, and you’ll be running out of gas before class even starts.
+That’s why you need a BJJ gear bag that’s comfortable.
+A poorly-designed bag is going to make you exhausted, physically and mentally, and you’ll be running out of gas before training even starts.

 Some cheap bags may even end up doing damage to your back or shoulders.
 As if you don’t have enough injury worries as it is!